 Dallas water is purified through chemical treatment, settling, filtration and disinfection.
-Water treatment chemicals including lime, ferric sulfate, chloramines (chlorine and ammonia), powdered activated carbon, polymers, ozone, carbon dioxide and fluoride are added to water to remove impurities, kill harmful bacteria, eliminate tastes and odors and help prevent tooth decay.
+Water treatment chemicals including lime, ferric sulfate, powdered activated carbon, polymers and carbon dioxide are added to remove impurities and eliminate tastes and odors, chloramines (chloride and ammonia) and ozone are added to kill harmful bacteria, and fluoride is added to help prevent tooth decay.